 Somehow, wanting to reduce toxic chemicals in our homes has become thought of as a fringe belief system instead of what it is: a science-backed effort to support our children’s long-term health and prevent disease.

-But despite this, the husbands of the women I speak with don’t have the evidence they need to change their minds (if this is you, stay tuned for more blog posts on the science behind various toxins in our homes).
+But despite this, the husbands of the women I speak with don’t have the evidence they need to change their minds.

 So where does that leave the women who continue to carry the burden of prevention silently?